 Most electric models use similar sprocket and chain components as the final drive to deliver power to the rear wheel.
 This is a proven lightweight design, however, they benefit from using slightly lighter component for added weight savings.

-Wheels and tires are also another weight saving component as the lower overall power and different chassis design enable using more narrow wheels and tires.
+Wheels and tires are also another weight saving component.
+The lower overall power and different chassis design enable using more narrow wheels and tires.

 4. Range and Operation

-Up until the last few years, the range has been a major limiting factor to popularity of the electric dirt bikes.
-Things are rapidly caching up as the new lithium ion battery technologies are getting more efficient at storing energy.
+Up until recently, the range has been a major limiting factor to popularity of the electric dirt bikes.
+However, things are rapidly caching up as the new lithium ion battery technologies are getting more efficient at storing energy.

 The size and weight are the primary limiting factors to the overall range.
-To increase performance, the dirt bike needs to be lighter or produce more power.
-If you add more power, range is affected.
-Add range, more weight is added in battery weight.
+In fact, to increase performance, the dirt bike needs to be lighter or produce more power.
+In general, if you add more power, range is affected.
+Also, adding more range, more weight is added in battery weight.
 You catch my drift.

 How Does Range Compare to Gas Dirt Bikes?

 So, for all day riding, electric models may not be the choice to replace your current dirt bike just yet.

-However, many mountain bikers and dirt bikers alike mix it up.
-Adding an electric dirt bike can help you cross train and hit the trails more often and nearby.
-That is what many of these models are designed to do; help supplement your dirt riding hobby, add new ways to enjoy it and not necessarily replace the gas trail or motocross dirt bike.
+However, many mountain bikers and dirt bikers like to mix it up.
+Therefore, adding an electric dirt bike can help you cross train and hit the trails more often and nearby.
+As a result, they can supplement your dirt riding hobby, and not necessarily replace the gas dirt bike.

-This is one of the reasons why manufacturers have designed the electric dirt bikes to be lighter, smaller, and more mountain bike style rather than full size dirt bikes.
+As a result, manufacturers have designed the electric versions to be lighter and smaller.
 And it seems to work well.

 Back to range; it varies a lot.
 It all depends on how you ride.
-Starting with the Sur-Ron X electric dirt bike, the model offers a range of 20–60 miles and Segway X260 bluntly tells us 75 miles and some only talk about 1–2 hours of riding.
+The Sur-Ron X, the model offers a range of 20–60 miles and Seg way X260 bluntly tells us 75 miles.
+Other models talk about 1–2 hours of riding.